ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: abort()

     Aborts any previously initiated signal generation.
-Call the nifgen\_InitiateGeneration function to cause the signal generator to produce a signal again.
+Call the nifgen_InitiateGeneration method to cause the signal generator to produce a signal again.